-I taught both daughters to sign from as early as 8 months, but they only started actively signing back 10 months onward.
+I taught both daughters to sign from as early as eight months, but they only started actively signing back 10 months onward.

-Why then do I teach signing when my kids are not deaf?
+Why then do I teach common baby sign language when my kids are not deaf?
 Honestly, I just view signing as an added skill to have, and not limited only to people who are hard of hearing.
 American Sign Language (ASL) is just another language to learn really.

 Signing is extremely useful because it allows me to communicate and meet the needs of my children.
-Through baby signing they could tell me what they needed every time, which resulted in less temper tantrums.
+Through common baby sign language they could tell me what they needed every time, which resulted in less temper tantrums.

 They could freely express themselves.
 Signing gave them a “voice”.
 It may start off without much, but when they start to respond using signs, you will be amazed at what they can “tell” you.